 Mountain Biking Fundamentals Classes On the Bike Classes (click on the blue links to register)

-November 16th (Women’s only)@Santa Teresa County Park, San Jose, 10 yrs old and above:
+February 9th (Co-ed)@Santa Teresa County Park, San Jose, 10 years old and above:

-November 30, 9:30-2pm (Co-ed): Mountain Biking Fundamentals Part 1 & 2 in Scotts Valley/Glenwood West.
-18 yrs & over.
-We will teach you fundamental skills for balance, stability, and control on your bike.
-You will learn ready position, bike body separation, climbing & descending skills, braking and more.
-Then we will cover how to maneuver your bike including techniques like ratcheting, track stands, wheel lifts, rock dodge, switchbacks and more!
+- Mountain Biking Fundamentals, 9:30am-3pm: We will teach you fundamental skills for balance, stability, and control on your bike.
+In the morning, you will learn ready position, bike body separation, climbing & descending skills, braking and more.
+In the afternoon, we will cover how to maneuver your bike including techniques like ratcheting, track stands, wheel lifts, rock dodge, switchbacks and more!
+We will then hit the trails in Santa Teresa to tackle some technical features.
+Fundamentals will teach you essential skills for riding your bike safely, increase your bike confidence which leads to having more fun!

 If you need a mountain bike, please message us via FB (@svmtb) or IG (@siliconvalleymountainbikers), or email (jessica.tseng88@gmail.com) and we would be glad to help!